rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

 ![IDE](/images/core-concepts/deployments/debug-ide.png?classes=border,shadow&width=50pc)

-4. Edit the source code, navigate to the directory and click the file to edit your executable.
-For this tutorial, change the source code to `welcome to rapyuta.io` in the *talker.py* file.
+4. By default, the IDE opens */* of your deployment, navigate to the file that you want to edit.
+In this case, * /opt/catkin_ws/src/talk/talker/talker.py* and change the source code to `welcome to rapyuta.io` in the *talker.py* file.

 5. Open a terminal from the IDE, click the hamburger menu in the VS code editor and click **Terminal > New Terminal**.